VertebrateResequencing/wr/.docs/dep-granularity/scale-gate.md

   wrote its token and served clients for the whole 16-second recovery.

 That is the only automated exercise of E2 acceptance test 4 there is; `startJQ` `die()`s and daemonizes, so it is not reachable in-process.

-The gate prints it and does not gate on it: making it a FAIL condition would fail the pre-fix binary on publication ordering before this gate's own metrics were compared at all, and a memory gate that stops reporting on memory is how a fixture goes blunt without anyone noticing.
+The gate now **fails** on the wrong order, but the check is deliberately the **last** one, after every metric threshold.
+There it cannot mask the memory gate: a pre-fix binary, or a post-fix one measured against a blunt fixture, fails on memory or recovery time first and never reaches it.
+Placed any earlier it would fail the pre-fix arm of an A/B on ordering before the two sides' memory figures had been compared at all, voiding the comparison the gate exists for.

+The verdict is taken from the order the two lines sit in the manager's own log, not from the wall-clock gap printed above it.
+The gap is evidence; the order is the assertion.
+The poll loop breaks on the finish line, so it can miss a `started on` written a millisecond later - post-fix that gap is 0 to 2 ms - while both lines come from the same logger and so reach the file in the order they were emitted, whatever the loop saw.

 ## The thresholds